National HealthCare Corporation (NHC)

 National HealthCare Corporation (NHC) operates as a diversified healthcare provider, primarily focusing on long-term care services.
 The company manages and provides services to skilled nursing facilities, assisted living facilities, independent living facilities, homecare and hospice agencies, and a behavioral health hospital.
 NHC's core business revolves around offering comprehensive care and support to elderly individuals and patients requiring rehabilitative or specialized medical services.
 They generate revenue through facility operations, service fees, and lease agreements, catering to a growing demand for senior care and medical assistance.

-Is NHC stock a good buy?
+Is NHC stock worth researching?

 What are the main risks for NHC?